 - Insoluble fiber

-Soluble fiber is dissolved easily, whereas insoluble fiber does not break.
+Soluble fiber is dissolved easily, whereas insoluble fiber does not break down.
 Eating more fiber can help you in a variety of ways.
-According to American Heart Association diet recommendations, it is recommended to take at least 25 grams to 30 grams of fiber in the diet.
+According to American Heart Association diet recommendations, taking at least 25 to 30 grams of fiber is recommended.

 Eating fiber-rich food can benefit your body in several ways.
-High fiber diets have a major role in decreasing diseases such as cardiovascular risks, easing digestion, managing cholesterol, and keeping blood sugar in check.
+High-fiber diets have a significant role in decreasing diseases such as cardiovascular issuess, easing digestion, managing cholesterol, and keeping blood sugar in check.

 Nutritional Value of Cellulose

-Cellulose does not have any nutritional component, nor does it provide any energy to the body.
-It does not contain any nutrients, yet it has much importance in maintaining good health.
-Cellulose only has fiber in it, which is insoluble and remains unchanged in the body.
+Cellulose does not have any nutritional component nor provide energy to the body.
+It does not contain any nutrients essential for maintaining good health.
+Cellulose only has insoluble fiber, which remains unchanged in the body.

-It is an ideal choice to consume fiber in your diet, but it has to be combined with other food sources so that your body receives all sorts of nutrients.
-Ensure that you do not entirely rely on cellulose to fight the risk of diseases and infections and include diverse food items in your daily meals.
+It is an ideal choice to consume a lot of fiber in your diet, but it has to be combined with other food sources so that your body receives all sorts of nutrients.
+Ensure that you do not entirely rely on cellulose to fight the risk of diseases and infections, and include diverse food items in your daily meals.

 Benefits of Cellulose